 A common narrative suggests women borrow less because they lack confidence or are more cautious with debt.
 Our survey shows a more nuanced picture.

 But that’s only part of the story.
-Almost half of women believe their gender affects their confidence when it comes to borrowing, compared to just 13% of men.
+Almost half of women (47%) believe their gender affects their confidence when it comes to borrowing.
+That's nearly four times the rate of men (13%).

 Beyond perception, many women hold back because they lack clear information.
 In fact, 59% say they steer clear of finance applications simply because they’re unsure about their eligibility or the approval process.
 So there’s a knowledge gap contributing to the imbalance.